Rosen-Team-B/Rosen_B/documentation/meetings/clientMeetings/2022 09 27 - Client meeting W3  part 1.md

 Other terms not understood:

 - MX? sealing
 - blender?
-Not a really important piece of software
+Not a really important piece of software, but important for data collection perhaps?

 ### What Rosen wants from us: